Agnihotri24/youtubeclone/Readme.md

 #### File Storing setup on clodinary
 use clouding to store all file such image, video, pdf, ... etc using multer done all the setup like middleware, and utils for both case

+## 📅 Day 04 — Multer Middleware & Routes setup
+in the day 04 setup the multer middleware for uploading all the file at temporary and set up the user route for handling all request at user routes and setup registered route

+## 📅 Day 05 — Complete the registered controller and test with postman
+in the day 5 create controller for registered the user with proper validation and uploading all files at cloudinary along with this handling cornor case.